-Fish Screen Tender 2015
+Fish Screen Tender 2017

 The ECC awarded \$15,000 to IDFG to help fund an employee responsible for monitoring and maintenance of all fish screens on irrigation diversions within the action area of the license, Bear River drainage, Idaho.
-A few fish screens outside the action area are also maintained (i.e., Thomas Fork).
-IDFG will provide \$8,000 in matching funds.
+A few fish screens outside the action area are also monitored (i.e., Thomas Fork and Cub River).
+Table 3.1-2 provides a list of fish screens monitored annually by the screen tender.
+IDFG provides \$8,000 in matching funds annually.